Smatek1001/AI_DnD/Items/Dice_of_Fortune_and_Ruin.md

 		- Other creatures don't gain advantage on attack rolls against you as a result of being unseen by you.
 	- Observant - You gain the following benefits.
 		- **Ability Score Increase.** Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
-		- If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
+		- **Lip Reader.** If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
 		- You have a +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.
 		- **Keen Observer.** Choose one of the following skills: Insight, Investigation, or Perception.
 If you lack proficiency with the chosen skill, you gain proficiency in it, and if you already have proficiency in it, you gain Expertise in it.
 		- **Quick Search.** You can take the Search action as a Bonus Action.